 Growth is currently based on the percentage of students at a school or district who were present for the full year and showed "growth" on their individual NeSA reading or math scores compared to a year ago.
 If a certain percentage of a school/district's students show growth, then the raw classification will be increased by one level.
-English Language Proficiency growth will be added to this measure for the classification based on 2017-2018 data.
-Business Rules will be amended to reflect the change.
+Proposed weighting between 3 and 8 percent.
+(High school - Not included)